deshima-dev/GalSpec/README.md

 # GalSpec package
-This package is intended to quickly and easily generate a galaxy spectrum with a blackbody continuum emission and CO and CII emission lines.
+This package is intended to quickly and easily generate a galaxy spectrum with a blackbody continuum emission and emission lines.
+The lines in this package are:
+* CO lines (Kamenetzky)
+* SIII, SiII
+* OIII, OI
+* NII
+* CII, CI
 Code by Tom Bakx, packaging by Stefanie Brackenhoff

 ## Functionalities & Usage